 Muscles worked: Rectus abdominis (full), hip flexors Level: Intermediate

 Both legs and the torso lift at the same time.
-Holding the ball overhead adds load through the full range, and passing it to your feet at the top keeps the abs working on the way back down.
+Holding the ball overhead adds load through the full range, and passing it to your feet at the top keeps the abs working through the lowering phase.

 How to do it: